Talent-Development

 The HFSP fellowship program supports proposals for frontier, potentially transformative research in the life sciences.
 Applications for high-risk projects are particularly encouraged.
 The projects should be interdisciplinary in nature and should challenge existing paradigms by using novel approaches and techniques.
 Scientifically, they should address an important problem or a barrier to progress in the field.

 • Funding Quantum: Not stipulated.
-Fellows are paid allowances to support their living (salary portion) and a research and travel allowance
+Fellows are granted a living allowance as well as a research and travel allowance.

 • Funding Period: 3 years